 Digital 3D knitting enables precision and consistency.
 Every mask is constructed with functional zones that enhance comfort and protection in the places you need, all integrated in one seamless design.

 Packaging is the #1 source of plastic waste worldwide.

 Each mask is individually packaged in their own resealable pouch, designed for storage to help keep your mask clean, or to be recycled if no longer needed.
-We're on the hunt for a compostable pouch - stay tuned.
+We're on the hunt for an even more eco-friendly pouch - stay tuned.

-All masks are shipped in 100% compostable and recyclable packaging.
+All orders are shipped in 100% recycled and recyclable packaging.

 Net-zero shipping by investing in forests

 Transportation used to ship and deliver orders burns fossil fuels and generates carbon emissions.

 We calculate the cost to neutralize your shipping emissions based on the distance traveled for each mask, and invest in certified projects that protect and nurture our forests.

 We purchase carbon offsets to neutralize every order shipped.

 Carbon offsets are purchased automatically on a monthly basis, and in compliance with the best-in-class carbon offset protocols and standards.
 Learn more about these natural carbon projects from our partner Pachama here.